01 of 05

 If you are working with many pieces, it may be helpful to tack them to the fabric with a drop of fabric glue.

 To prepare your pieces, make an extra copy of the embroidery pattern and cut apart the pieces you want to fill.
-Cut out the felt pieces.
+Use those as a template to cut out the felt pieces.

-Note: The pattern I'm working with for this tutorial is the large flower from the free Give Thanks embroidery pattern.Continue to 3 of 5 below.
+Note: The pattern shown in this tutorial is the large flower from the free Give Thanks embroidery pattern.Continue to 3 of 5 below.

 03 of 05